Drovosek01/ReplaceHexPatcher/README.md

 ## ToDo

 - [ ] Make support for limiting substitutions of found patterns (if you need to replace not all found sequences)
-- [ ] Do question mark support '??` in templates as in [AutoIt](https://www.autoitscript.com/autoit3/docs/functions/StringRegExp.htm )
+- [ ] Do question mark support `??` in templates as in [AutoIt](https://www.autoitscript.com/autoit3/docs/functions/StringRegExp.htm)
 - [ ] Make regular expression support in hex templates like in `sed` or `perl`
-  - Maybe [this one](https://stackoverflow.com/a/55314611 ) an example will help
+  - Maybe [this one](https://stackoverflow.com/a/55314611) an example will help
 - [ ] Make a search function starting from a certain offset in the file or starting from a certain part of the file in %
 - [ ] To read patterns from a file
 - [ ] Make a check for the necessary permissions immediately after the first pattern found, and not after going through all the patterns in the main script
-- [ ] Add [globbing] support(https://stackoverflow.com/questions/30229465/what-is-file-globbing ) in the lines with the paths to the files/folders to be found in the template file
+- [ ] Add support [globbing](https://stackoverflow.com/questions/30229465/what-is-file-globbing) in the lines with the paths to the files/folders to be found in the template file
 - [ ] Add support for working with relative paths
 - [ ] In the section for deleting files and folders, add support for deleting only all attached data or attached files according to some pattern (for example `\*exe`), although this is probably globbing
 - [ ] It may be worth adding logic for running `.ps1` files as an administrator in the parser script